 Reading For Enjoyment

-At Lancaster Lane we celebrate our love of reading in a number of ways, including our annual Book Week and 'Kidnap a Parent' story time sessions.
+At Lancaster Lane we celebrate our love of reading in a number of ways, including our annual Book Week.
 Last year, our school transformed into Hogwarts....every pupil received Owls informing them they had received a place and were sorted by the sorting hat in assembly.
 For the whole week, we dressed as witches/wizards and took part in all sorts of magical reading activities.
 To finish the week, families enjoyed attending a special exhibition, showcasing the children's fantastic work and the children attended a banquet in the main hall - complete with floating candles and Butterbeer!
+This year, we flew to Neverland and enjoyed all sorts of reading and writing activities based on the story of Peter Pan.
+Below are a few photos of our wonderful week:

 Phonics and Spellings